ainamartinez22/WebScrapperHackerNews/README.md

 * Create a pipeline for the coverage of tests

-* Create and end to end testing, maybe with an html of the web saved (as a fake request of the website)
+* Create an end to end testing, maybe with an html of the web saved (as a fake request of the website)